eggyy1224/space_live_project/docs/backend/cursor_api_control_response_guidelines.md

 A websocket endpoint at `/ws` provides real-time conversation handling.
 It manages queues, playback acknowledgements and murmur logic.

 ## Mapping User Instructions
-1. **Direct control commands** – map explicit directives such as "play this audio" or "set camera angle" to the corresponding control endpoint.
+1. **Direct control commands** – map explicit directives such as "play this audio", "set camera angle", or "switch to overview camera" to the corresponding control endpoint (e.g., `/api/control/camera/set-frontend-preset` for named camera views).
 2. **Monitor operations** – interpret requests about changing monitor visibility, content or volume and call the monitor endpoints.
 3. **Speech processing** – when users supply audio to convert or ask for generated speech, use the speech endpoints.
 4. **Status queries** – requests for availability or connection information should call `/api/control/status` or `/api/health`.